Remission (Mastodon album)

 Remission is the debut album by American heavy metal band Mastodon.
-It was released on May 28, 2002 through Relapse Records and was re-released on October 21, 2003.
+It was released on May 28, 2002, through Relapse Records.
+A deluxe edition was released on October 21, 2003.

 Production

 Most of the songs were written long before the album was recorded.
+"Trainwreck" was first performed in 2000, while vocalist Eric Saner was still in the band.
 "Workhorse" was premiered live in Memphis in July 2001.
-"Trampled Under Hoof", "Trilobite", "Where Strides the Behemoth", "Crusher Destroyer" and "Mother Puncher" were all played on a WFMU radio show on August 7, 2001, and "Trainwreck" was written while Eric Saner was still in the band.
+"Trampled Under Hoof", "Trilobite", "Where Strides the Behemoth", "Crusher Destroyer" and "Mother Puncher" were all played on a WFMU radio show on August 7, 2001.

-At the beginning of "Crusher Destroyer" is the roar of the Tyrannosaurus rex from the film Jurassic Park with Lex saying her brother's name, "Timmy!", as they get attacked in the jeep.
+The beginning of "Crusher Destroyer" features a short sample of the roar of the Tyrannosaurus rex from the film Jurassic Park.

 Theme and cover art

 Troy Sanders has said that the album's theme is the element of fire.
 However, Remission was Mastodon's only album not considered a concept album until 2011's The Hunter.

 In an interview with online magazine Lollipop in 2004, Dailor explained how Remission was an album that helped him cope with his sister's death:

 "My sister committed suicide when I was 15 (she was 14)...I was never able to put that stuff anywhere.
 All that pain I was carrying inside.
 The pain of losing her had always been there.
 With Today Is the Day, there was a lot of anger involved.
 After that, I didn't want to be angry.
 When I start playing in Mastodon and moved to Atlanta, there was a big personal healing.
 Mastodon had a lot to do with that.
 That's one of the main reasons that the album is titled Remission.
 Remission means forgiveness and healing.
 Mastodon helped me do that: Forgive a lot of things that happened in my life."